jryantap/CSCI370-TeamProject/GroupProject/Design-Team/design-discussion.md

 Cons:
 * GroceryDB may not be needed for actual implementation of project.
 * Some methods in design are not needed.
-* Design implementation maybe convoluted.
+* Design implementation may be convoluted.
 * Class associations are missing.

 Design 3: [370Spring18sasad](https://github.com/qc-se-spring2018/370Spring18Team5/blob/master/GroupProject/Design-Individual/370Spring18sasad/design.pdf)